|

 Sector V. G The route form Ruse to Tutrakan

-Sector V. G Have in mind, there is not a ferry between Tutrakan and Oltenita, only an idea for it.
+Sector V. G There is not a ferry between Tutrakan and Oltenita, For now, it is only a dream.

 |